 I was in New York and nobody could take that away from me!

-Photography made things easier and I was getting to know my photographic eye.
-I was fascinated by the architecture and the street scenes
+Photography made things easier as I was getting to know my photographic eye.
+I was fascinated by the architecture and the street scenes like everyone else

 I was so lucky to be face to face with the most amazing art collection